NHS braced for large-scale disruption as nurses prepare for 28-hour strike | ITV News

 NHS England warned that staffing levels for some areas of the country will be "exceptionally low, lower than on previous strike days".

-It added the number of rescheduled appointments due to strike action is set to hit half a million next week.
+The number of rescheduled appointments due to strike action is set to hit half a million next week, according to NHS England.

 A High Court judge ruled on Thursday it would be unlawful for the RCN strike to continue into Tuesday as originally planned, meaning it will now end just before midnight on Monday.